 When all things work together for good, pinot noir grapes produce some of the most exquisite, aromatic, and thought-provoking wines on the market.
 As always, knowing what you’re getting into and seeking out great producers is the key.

 Pinot noir is a red grape variety that creates light- to medium-bodied wines high in acid and low in tannins.
-The grape is known for being highly temperamental, as it requires lots of attention in the vineyard since it can be prone to rot.
+The grape is known for being highly temperamental since it is prone to rot.
 Pinot noir gets its name from the French word for pine (pinot), as its clusters grow in the shape of a pine cone, and the French word for black (noir), because of its dark-hued skins.

 The pinot gris (or grigio) grape is considered to be a mutation of pinot noir, meaning that its DNA profile is exactly identical to that of pinot noir.
 It’s likely that pinot blanc was the original form of pinot and came long before pinot noir, though the latter is more commonly cultivated today.